 Berkshire AHEC Health Scholars’ Program in collaboration with Berkshire Community College

-Berkshire AHEC is pleased to have the opportunity to develop an AHEC Health Scholars’ Program at Berkshire Community College (BCC).
-AHEC Health Scholars is a program for health careers students interested in supplementing their education by gaining additional knowledge and experience in local community needs.
+Berkshire AHEC is pleased to have the opportunity to develop an AHEC Scholars’ Program at Berkshire Community College (BCC).
+AHEC Scholars is a program for health careers students interested in supplementing their education by gaining additional knowledge and experience in local community needs.
 This program offers a defined set of academic and community-based activities that is supported by interdisciplinary curricula.
 Locally the program is offered in collaboration with the University of Massachusetts Chan Medical School.

 - To have opportunities to work with students, faculty and community professionals outside the traditional classroom

 - To create networking opportunities, both within a discipline and outside it

 - To be recognized at graduation and pinning ceremonies as an AHEC Health Scholar

 - To elevate your resume and graduate school applications

 - 40 hours which is met through the health program’s practicums/clinicals